LuisMora8/LuisMora8/README.md

 - Hi, I’m Luis Mora 👋
 - I’m interested in mobile development 📱 🧑🏽‍💻
-- I’m currently learning iOS and web development while working on my bachelor's in CS 🤓
+- I’m currently learning iOS and web development while working on my bachelors in CS 🤓
 - Connect with me on LinkedIn! 📫  https://www.linkedin.com/in/moraluis/

 <!---